it seems that any new photo opened in the darkroom is interpolated in PPG although in the preferences, the slow complete mode is defined.

 The global preference is applied on the preview (in-software) when the zoom factor is < 100 %, for performance reasons.
 During export and when the preview is zoomed at 100 % or more, the setting from the module takes precedence.

-#2 Updated by Pascal Grataloup 11 days ago
+#2 Updated by Pascal Grataloup over 1 year ago

 I do not understand this answer.
 You seem to say that it is normal for the global preference to be applied to the thumbnail (which is visually unverifiable) but not in the module if the zoom factor is <100% (which is always the case when opening in darkroom).